GoAuditsGoAudits

 Ongoing training and development for staff on IPC measures are essential.
 This should cover job-specific practices, emerging infection risks, and updates on guidelines and procedures.

-Internal IPC audits are a helpful training tool that helps with all of the 6 strategies listed above.
-While it sounds like an additional administrative burden on your teams, using digital tools you can make internal IPC audits part of day-to-day operations.
+Internal infection prevention and control audits are a helpful training tool that helps with all 6 strategies listed above.
+While it sounds like an additional administrative burden on your teams, using digital tools, you can make internal IPC audits part of day-to-day operations.

 Keeping digital records of your regular internal checks also helps demonstrate due diligence and compliance when the time comes for CQC inspections.